minotar/imgd/README.md

 You'll then need to either edit the source to listen on the port you want, or use something like nginx as a reverse proxy.

+## Understanding Headers
+We use a couple of headers to help in understanding how something is served, here they are:

+x-requested

+- returns: processed
+- explain: if Minotar processed your avatar

+x-result:

+- returns: ok,failed
+- explain: ok on successful GET from s3, failed on failed GET from s3

+x-timing:

+- returns: fetch time, process time, resize time, whole process
+- example: 48+0+4=52

 ## Thanks
 Big thanks to [lukegb](https://github.com/lukegb) for porting this script from PHP to Go!